decentralized-identity/sidetree/docs/implementation.md

 ```

 #### Response body schema
-> Note: The transactions array will always end with a complete block of data, but can start in the middle of a block.
+The transactions array must always end with a complete block of data, but can start in the middle of a block if `since` query parameter is provided.
 ```json
 {
   "moreTransactions": "True if there are more transactions beyond the returned batch.
 False otherwise.",